GE Washing Machine Maintenance Guide

 Step-by-Step DIY Guide

-Step 3: Clean the Door Gasket (Front-Loaders) or Door Seal
+Step 3: Wipe the Door Gasket or Lid Area

-Step 6: Clean the Drain Pump Filter (If Applicable)
+Step 5: Clean the Drain Pump Filter if Your Model Has One

 When to Call a Pro